Page Title, Social Icons for page template

 GLO-MDM-Saving Money on Prescriptions

 Some people don't take their medicine as directed because the cost of the medicine is too high.

 The demand for prescription drugs continues to rise.
 Prescription drugs account for 10% of all national health care spending and that number is expected to accelerate over the next several years due to a few main factors, including utilization.
 More prescription drugs are being prescribed than ever before and with all of the generics and lower-cost options available, you may be able to help control some of these costs.

 These costs affect everyone - whether or not you're currently taking a prescription drug.
 Here are some simple steps you can take to help you and your community save money.

 Simple steps to consider

 Consider a 90 day supplyAsk your doctor for a prescription for a 90 day supply of your medication and choose to fill it at a local pharmacy or through home delivery.
-In 2019, for most plans, you pay 1 copayment for a 30 day supply and 2 copayments for a 90 day supply.
+For most plans, you pay 1 copayment for a 30 day supply and 2 copayments for a 90 day supply.

 Vaccines at the PharmacyMedicare Part D covers the majority of vaccines.
-Starting In 2019, select vaccines will be on Tier 1 ($0 copay with many plans), including the shingles vaccine Shingrix®.
+Select vaccines on Tier 1 including the shingles vaccine, Shingrix®.